The Kavango Region

 Refreshingly, and surprisingly for the area, this lodge does not have the word 'River' as part of its name.
 Do not be misled it is situated on the banks of the river opposite the Caprivi Game Park (Bwabwata National Park)

-A small lodge a short distance east of Rundu.
+A small lodge a short distance west of Rundu.
 The rooms have river views and guests can choose from a range of activities